Article 07 February 2019

 If values do fall things would be particularly tough for producers in Wales, where subsidy-reliant farmers produce over 65,000 tonnes of sheep annually.
 NFU Cymru has said a no deal Brexit would put producers in Wales in a perilous position and have devastating consequences for producers and the country as a whole.

 In its 2019 outlook report, consultant Andersons says labour and concentrate use are responsible for the biggest variations between farmers who generate positive margins and those who don’t.
 With the most competitive businesses being ones that make best use of forage, the farms that will thrive will be the ones which find ways to optimise productivity from a low-cost base.
 Achieving that will require producers to look hard at their operations and adapt them where necessary: Breeding for stock which have higher levels of performance and are easier to manage will be one factor.
-Outside of the farm’s day-to-day activities, tools such as price insurance could also help farmers protect themselves from any drastic falls in market price which could occur post-Brexit.
+Outside of the farm’s day-to-day activities, tools such as commodity price protection could also help farmers protect themselves from any drastic falls in market price which could occur post-Brexit.

 Sign up to our newsletter to read the latest news and exclusive content from our industry experts.